vinhkhuc/jcrfsuite/README.md

-Jcrfsuite is a Java interface for [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (same technique used in [snappy-java](https://github.com/xerial/snappy-java) version 1.1.0).
-Jcrfsuite can be dropped into any Java web applications and executed without problem with JVM's class loader.
+This is a Java interface for [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (the same technique as [snappy-java](https://github.com/xerial/snappy-java))

+Jcrfsuite can be dropped into any Java web applications and run without problem with JVM's class loader.

 ### Maven dependency
 ```xml